Anomaly Detection in Medical Imaging with Deep Perceptual Autoencoders: Method

 Any anomaly detection model has many hyperparameters, the tuning of which is essential for the quality of the detection (in our method, these are the number of convolutions in the autoencoder, the size of the bottleneck, etc.).
 The majority of the anomaly detection papers declare no need to see the abnormal examples to set up their models, remaining vague with regard to how to choose the hyperparameters and how to deal with those cases when some new data needs to be analyzed by the same model.
 Some works mention tuning hyperparameters based on an unsupervised metric, like the value of the restoration error in the reconstruction-based methods~\cite{ouardini2019towards,perera2019ocgan}.
 However, lower reconstruction loss does not mean better anomaly detection quality.
 For example, better reconstruction due to a larger bottleneck can cause the autoencoder to reconstruct anomalous data accurately as well.

 In practice, however, one can have access to some labeled anomalies during the model setup.
 The number of such examples may be small, and they may not represent all possible abnormalities in the data, so it is typically tricky to use them in training.
-In our work, we formulate a new \textit{weakly-supervised} training scenario where a low number of labeled anomalous examples of a limited variation (i.e., a confined number of the types of anomalies) is available during the model setup as a ``validation'' or an ``optimization'' set.
+In our work, we propose a new \textit{weakly-supervised} training paradigm where a low number of labeled anomalous examples of a limited variation (i.e., a confined number of the types of anomalies) is available during the model setup as a ``validation'' or an ``optimization'' set.

 This small set serves a single purpose -- select the model's hyperparameters during its setup.
-Unlike works~\cite{ouardini2019towards,tang2019deep} that use a small subset of \textit{all} anomalous data to improve the performance, we propose to use a small subset of \textit{limited} types of anomalies merely for the initiation.
-This is a key difference because, in practice, it is difficult to cover all types of anomalies, even with just several examples of each.
-We believe that the proposed setting reflects real-world scenarios, allows consistent structuring of the experiments, and enables the generation of reproducible results.
+Unlike works~\cite{ouardini2019towards,tang2019deep} where a small subset of \textit{all} anomalous data aims to improve the target performance, we propose to use a small subset of \textit{limited} types of anomalies merely for the initiation of the model.
+This is a key difference because, in practice, it is difficult to cover all types of anomalies, even if just several examples of each.
+Below, we report extensive evaluation of how many types and examples of abnormalities are needed to validate the model.
+We show that even 20 abnormal images (which is less than 0.5\% of the training set) are enough to select the model within 2\% of the optimal one.
+The proposed paradigm reflects real-world clinical scenarios, allows candid comparison with standardized design of experiments, and provides a framework to \yellow{ensure} that the results are reproducible.